Foreign groups step up plans to enter or expand in Vietnam - VietNamNet

 Sharing the same trend, other US giants of Google, Microsoft, HP, and Dell have also announced their plans to settle in Vietnam.
 While Google has asked suppliers to calculate expenses for moving some equipment from China to Vietnam via road, sea, and air after considering the impact of coronavirus to its operations, Microsoft aims to launch its latest Surface computer and laptop models in the country.

-HP and Dell are also said to be moving up to 30 per cent of their notebook production to Vietnam.
+HP and Dell are also said to be moving up to 30 % of their notebook production to Vietnam.

 As China is gradually losing its priority in global production, large-scale international manufacturers are rolling out China+1 expansion policies – with Vietnam emerging as a clear alternative in many evaluations.